 Then, therapists help teens to evaluate and address what possible stressors or conflicts are present in their lives, which may serve as “triggers” to their over-eating.
 This aspect of treatment is crucial in helping teens to uncover possible hidden reasons why they continue to eat, independent of any need or requirement of food.
 By therapists helping teens to recognize what other needs or wants they may have, progress can be made toward differentiating moments the teen should make the decision to eat, as opposed to moments when food isn’t actually the answer.

 Lastly, therapists help work with teens on any other behaviors or belief systems that may be connected with their over-eating, especially such as strong feelings of embarrassment, shame, or low self-worth.
 By evaluating the falsity of their beliefs, they can begin to work on their perceptions of themselves, which is an important and empowering step toward long-term and lasting recovery.

-Paradigm Malibu also often implements group therapy and family therapy sessions.
+Paradigm Malibu also often implements group therapy and family therapy sessions into teen binge eating disorder treatment.
 This can be an especially useful time for both the teen and the family to communicate together with the help of an objective, outside party, and help make plans together about how to be successful, once returning home.
 In group sessions, teens often feel understood and less alone by recognizing that others struggle with similar things, and this can provide a sense of hope and confidence for lasting change.

 Is the goal of teen Binge Eating Disorder treatment to lose weight?